jhimson/mario-vs-luigi/README.md

 ##### As a user I want to

-- Player one got to choose which Character he/she wants to play
 - Be able to click on the start game button
 - See the player one and two on the opposite side
 - See the current lifebar / HP Status of the players